Dr. Hila Robbins in Los Angeles, CA – Patient Education

 Neurologic pain is usually described as headache, sharp, burning, stabbing, pins and needles, or a sensation akin to electrical shock.
 Muscular pain tends to present as a dull ache and may persist.
 Upon palpation of the affected tissues, muscle pain may be reproduced.
 Muscle pain may result from postural problems, chewing problems, joint function problems, and overuse or maladaptation to repeated stress.
 Pain may also arise from soft tissue injury (cuts, abrasions) or secondary to infection as with an abscess, and, of course, tooth eruption or cavities.

-Using an integrative approach, Dr. Robbins evaluates pediatric head and neck pain by considering not only the immediate symptoms but also, the root causes and contributing factors, which can include habits, behaviors, or activities that place inordinate stress on muscles and joints of the head and neck.
-Some notable causes of head and neck pain in children include teeth grinding, clenching, or bruxism.
+Using an integrative approach, Dr. Robbins evaluates pediatric dental, oral, facial, head and neck pain by considering not only the immediate symptoms but also, the root causes and contributing factors, which can include habits, behaviors, or activities that place inordinate stress on muscles and joints of the head and neck.
+Some notable causes of dental-related and referred pain in children include teeth grinding, clenching, or bruxism.
 Another possible source of pain is excessive and “ergonomically challenged” use of handheld electronic devices, such as smartphones, tablets, etc., a problem not limited to children!
 Depending upon each child’s complaint of pain and initial findings, Dr. Robbins may suggest additional evaluation, recommend specific behavior changes, or advise a particular treatment plan.
 Because pain may arise from multiple causes, including health issues outside of the pediatric dentist’s typical scope of practice (as may be the case, for example, in certain kinds of neurologic pain), Dr. Robbins may also suggest a consultation with other specialists as part of a multidisciplinary approach.